VictorVG/FarUE3_x64/README.md

 **Notes:**

 _Just unpack archive and run runfar.cmd.
-See readme.txt for more deails_
+See readme.txt for more details_